kryptokommunist/Jupyter_FreeCAD/README.md

 Tackling the open issue “IPython / Jupyter support” I aim to implement a IPython compatible visualization of FreeCAD’s 3D Open Inventor scene graph.
 To achieve this I intend to choose a suitable JavaScript library able to render a 3D scene graph and to implement a mapping between it and the Open Inventor scene graph.
 After this as a byproduct I want to implement a better WebGL export based on the scene graph instead of document objects as currently found in FreeCAD.
 For this I can reuse and integrate the scene graph mapping component.
 Lastly I want to document the results in the Wiki and create an example Jupyter notebook.

 This project is part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#6095514577141760) and the corresponding thread in the FreeCAD forum can be found [here](https://forum.freecadweb.org/viewtopic.php?f=8&t=46039).
+I wrote a blog post about the project [here](https://kryptokommun.ist/tech/2020/08/31/google-summer-of-code.html).
 My full project proposal can be found [here](https://docs.google.com/document/d/1VgfsD06Qvb87S-tQazfTsyYTp14Z3EjF4V9puPVNCTQ/edit).

 ### Demo